 Never block your windows and let the sun’s rays enter the interior.
 If you need to maintain privacy, use translucent coating panels that let the light in without compromising your privacy.

-If you’re renovating your home, make sure to have big windows to appreciate the outdoors.
+If you’re renovating your home, have big windows to appreciate the outdoors.

 5. Raw Materials